greyboxaudio/Nyan-1073-EQ/README.md

 * The two amplifiers on the BA284 board, that are used for the EQ circuits, function as basic inverting Op-Amps (see https://repforums.prosoundweb.com/index.php/topic,34458.html#msg509550)
 * In my tests I got better results (lower noise at line level), by using the NE5532 Opamp for the amplifiers, as well as for the gyrator circuits.
 * The presence band shows lower maximum gain at higher frequencies.
 This effect is a characteristic of the original circuit (see http://www.uaudio.com/webzine/2006/may/text/content2.html)
+* Feel free to play around with the circuit using the LTSpice .asc schematic:) LTSpice is freely available from Analog Devices http://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html

+As there are no potentiometers in LTSpice, I used serial resistors instead.
+So if you change the value on one side (turning the imaginary resistor) you need to change the other resistor accordingly.

 ## References